Montana-Media-Arts/460_GameEngines-Fall2023/modules/week-6/_posts/2017-01-04-getting-started.md

 ---
-title: Getting Started
+title: Getting Started with Animations
 module: 6
 jotted: true
 ---

 # Get Started

-1. Create a new 2D Project
+1. Find a Sprite Sheet

-2. Import a TileMap
+2. Separate the sprites

-3. This can come from the store or Sunny Land or some other free asset on the Unity Store.
+3. Create an animation or create a flipbook.